 I never knew a deer could jump so high from a dead standstill.
 I thought he was going to turn a back flip and flop to the ground right there.
-Instead, he hit the ground on all fours and bolted out across the field and disappeared into the edge of the woods.
+Instead, he hit the ground on all fours and bolted out across the field and disappeared into the edge of the woods on the far side of the pasture.
 It was all so quick I never ejected my shell.
 I thought I had missed.

 I put another bullet in the chamber and waited for about ten minutes.
 Nothing moved except the finches below me.
 When I got down to the spot where I thought he was standing I couldn’t find any blood.
 There was no way I could have missed that shot.
 I had carefully noted the broken Pine limb in the edge of the woods where I saw him go over the terrace and into the woods.
 So, I walked straight for it.